-The affirmative vote of a majority of the votes cast by the stockholders present or represented by proxy and entitled to vote at the annual meeting affirmatively or negatively at the annual meeting is required to approve, on an advisory basis, this resolution.
+The affirmative vote of a majority of the votes cast by the stockholders present or represented by proxy and entitled to vote at thereon at the Annual Meeting is required to approve, on an advisory basis, this resolution.

 Recommendation

 THE BOARD RECOMMENDS YOU VOTE FOR APPROVAL OF THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS, AND PROXIES SOLICITED BY THE BOARD WILL BE VOTED IN FAVOR OF SUCH APPROVAL UNLESS A STOCKHOLDER INDICATES OTHERWISE ON THE PROXY.